 - Senior Australian of the Year (those aged 65 years or over)

 - Young Australian of the Year (ages 16 to 30)

 - Australia's Local Hero

-The Awards operates at two levels - state/territory and national.
-State and territory selection committees select four nominees for each award category, with one of these nominees being announced as the state/territory award recipient.
+The Awards operate at two levels - State/Territory and national.
+State and Territory selection committees select four nominees for each Award category, with one of these nominees being announced as the State/Territory Award recipient.
 The National Australia Day Council Board select the Australians of the Year from the group of 32 State and Territory recipients.
 Follow the links for more information on the selection criteria and how recipients are chosen.

 The Australian of the Year Awards is a program of the National Australia Day Council.

 For more information on the Australian of the Year Awards, read about the history of how recipients are chosen.